Russia Travel Advice

 Kamchatka

-Roughly the size of California and just as complex in terms of river systems etc..
-We've spent a pile of time chasing steelhead and rainbow trout here and it's a must do.
-Unbelievably pretty and rugged--worth the days of travel to get there if you have time--and some of the best rainbow trout fishing left on earth.
-Alaska is still better for huge rainbows(though the Zhupanova was probably the best trophy rainbow fishery that ever existed), but Kamchatka has amazing trout fishing with not a soul around.
-There are several outfitters we'd recommend on this front.
 As for the steelhead, they are an amazing specimen in Kamchatka.
-The average fish we saw was 15 pounds plus, but the rivers themselves left a lot to be desired.
-Think long tundra bends without an ounce of structure unless a grass clump is considered that.
-Where it sounds exciting, and we didn't see this, is when runs of fish are so large you see them coming across bars or squirting away from jet boat wakes.
-It does happen and we'd love to see it, but have a hard time leaving Skeena country to fish for steelhead on the flats of Kamchatka.
-Go for the rainbows and the country for sure though, but call us first as when it comes to terrible outfitting Kamchatka has plenty to avoid.
+The average fish we saw was 15 pounds plus, but the rivers themselves left a lot to be desired: long tundra bends without much structure unless a grass clump counts.
+Where it sounds exciting, and we did not see this ourselves, is when runs are so large that you see fish coming across bars or squirting away from jet boat wakes.
+It does happen and we would love to see it, but we have a hard time leaving Skeena country to fish for steelhead on the flats of Kamchatka.
+Go for the rainbows and the country, but call us first.
+When it comes to terrible outfitting, Kamchatka has plenty to avoid.